district10/blog/_posts/post-0001-pandoc-readme.md

 TeX math will be printed in all output formats.
 How it is rendered depends on the output format:

-Markdown, LaTeX, Emacs Org mode, ConTeXt
+Markdown, LaTeX, Emacs Org mode, ConTeXt, ZimWiki
   ~ It will appear verbatim between `$` characters.

 reStructuredText